shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 sufficient sample size.)

-In this case, it appears we have reduced enough of the noise from the effects of the dimiished lift and captured enough signal.
+In this case, it appears we have reduced enough of the noise from the effects of the diminished lift and captured enough signal.

 Now, `B`'s conversion rate is only `10.7%` because we are only counting the people who converted within 7-days from when they entered they